Connects Right. Seals Tight. Every Time.®

 ConnecTite fittings are certified by NSF as meeting all of the requirements of ASME A112.4.4, as well as IAPMO IGC 334.
 In addition, ConnecTite fittings are certified by IAPMO as meeting all of the requirements of IAPMO IGC 334.

-In UPC jurisdictions, ConnecTite fittings may be approved based on Section 705.1.1 of the UPC and our IAPMO listing to IGC 334.
+In UPC jurisdictions, ConnecTite fittings may be approved based on Section 705.1.1 or 705.6.1 of the UPC and our IAPMO listing to IGC 334.

 In IPC jurisdictions, ASME A112.4.4 was adopted in April of 2018 Committee Action Hearing in Columbus, OH.